Tracking remote bookmarks

 Jujutsu has a concept of bookmarks being tracked or untracked.

-If a bookmark is tracked, Jujutsu will try to keep its local and remote version in sync when you run jj git push
+If a bookmark is tracked, Jujutsu will try to keep its local and remote version in sync when you run jj git push and jj git fetch.

-is not someone else's bookmark, it's Alice's.
+But the bookmark push-zkwmvzlqluot is not someone else's bookmark, it's Alice's.

 She would like the bookmark to be tracked so she can see it by default in the log and so she can update and push it later.

-The command to do that is:
+The command to track the bookmark is:

-jj bookmark track push-zkwmvzlqluot@origin
+jj bookmark track push-zkwmvzlqluot

-Now, a regular jj log
+Now, a regular jj log will show the bookmark again:

-@ nkvmznqz alice@local 2025-08-23 21:18:57 e579e9a8 │ (empty) (no description set) ◆ vmztslml alice@local 2025-08-23 21:18:57 main git_head() a928e18a │ Print German and French grettings as well ~ (elided revisions) │ ○ zkwmvzlq alice@local 2025-08-23 21:18:20 push-zkwmvzlqluot a7cd6be9 ├─╯ WIP: Add for loop (need to fix syntax) ◆ pqoyoror alice@local 2025-08-23 21:18:20 94608da3 │ (empty) Merge code and documentation for hello-world ~
+@ nkvmznqz alice@local 2025-08-23 21:18:57 e579e9a8 │ (empty) (no description set) ◆ vmztslml alice@local 2025-08-23 21:18:57 main a928e18a │ Print German and French grettings as well ~ (elided revisions) │ ○ zkwmvzlq alice@local 2025-08-23 21:18:20 push-zkwmvzlqluot a7cd6be9 ├─╯ WIP: Add for loop (need to fix syntax) ◆ pqoyoror alice@local 2025-08-23 21:18:20 94608da3 │ (empty) Merge code and documentation for hello-world ~